clearent/ClearentIdtechIOSFramework/README.md

 ## Uploading a signature

-If you want to upload a signature image after a transaction you can use the **sendSignatureWithImage(image: UIImage)** , after this method is called the **didFinishedSignatureUploadWith(response: SignatureResponse, error: ResponseError?)** delegate method will be called.
+If you want to upload a signature image after a transaction, you can use **sendSignatureWithImage(image: UIImage)**.
+After this method is called, the **didFinishedSignatureUploadWith(response: SignatureResponse, error: ResponseError?)** delegate method will be called.
 Note that the sendSignature method will use the latest transaction ID as the ID for the signature in the API call.

-In case of error you can use the **resendSignature()** method to retry the signature upload.
+In case of error you can use the **resendSignature()** method to retry the signature upload

 ## Relevant code snippets